Deerby10/laravel-optional/documents/laravel_06.md

     }
 ```

-The `updated_at` column set in diaries is updated automatically.
+The `updated_at` column set in posts is updated automatically.
 The content of the process is almost the same as a new post.

 The different parts are